DimaJoyti/DataMCPServerAgent/docs/reinforcement_learning.md

 - Extracts state representations from user requests
 - Selects sub-agents using reinforcement learning
 - Updates the RL agent based on rewards
-- Supports batch learning from past interactions
+- Supports batch learning from past interactions stored in the memory database
+- Persists agent decisions and interactions for analysis
+- Coordinates memory persistence for all RL components

 Implementation: `src/agents/reinforcement_learning.py`